 - Displaying any information or products from other Financial Institutions or FMCG that have nothing to do with insurance policies of any kind.

-- Advertising of any kind, either related to a product or service pertaining to insurance policies or a product or service outside of insurance policies domain.
+- Any advertising is related to a product or service about insurance policies or a product or service outside of the insurance policies domain.

 - Operating multiple insurance web aggregator websites.

-- Tying up with unregistered or unapproved websites or business entities for the purpose of lead generation.
+- Tying up with unregistered or unapproved websites or business entities for lead generation.

-- Operating the websites of other commercial, financial or marketing nature or use other tools such as social media sites etc. for product comparison.
+- Operating the websites of other commercial, financial, or marketing nature or using different tools such as social media sites, etc., for product comparison.

-- Operating in any manner not mentioned in the provisions of IRDA issued Insurance web aggregator business model.
+- Working in any manner not mentioned in the IRDA issued Insurance web aggregator business model provisions.

-Getting IRDA web aggregator license is difficult, but more difficult is retaining it.
-That’s why, it’s important to know the activities that you’re allowed to partake in and ones you should stay away from.
+Getting an Insurance Web Aggregator License is difficult, but retaining it is more problematic.
+That’s why it’s essential to know the activities that you’re allowed to partake in and the ones you should stay away from.
 If you still are looking for answers, reach out to our IRDA consultants for more info.